siderolabs/talos/website/content/docs/v0.14/Virtualized Platforms/vmware.md

 ### Generating Base Configurations

-Using the VIP chosen in the prereq steps, wi will now generate the base configuration files for the Talos machines.
+Using the VIP chosen in the prereq steps, we will now generate the base configuration files for the Talos machines.
 This can be done with the `talosctl gen config ...` command.
 Take note that we will also use a JSON6902 patch when creating the configs so that the control plane nodes get some special information about the VIP we chose earlier, as well as a daemonset to install vmware tools on talos nodes.